trendev/ngrok-file-server/README.md

 You can also control access using an oauth2 provider (like Google, Facebook, Github, Linkedin, etc) and setting an authorized oauth2_domain (for eg, only `trendev.fr` users).

-> you can find the supported list [here](https://ngrok.com/docs/cloud-edge/modules/oauth/#oauth-providers-supported-by-ngrok)
+> you can find the [supported list](https://ngrok.com/docs/cloud-edge/modules/oauth/#oauth-providers-supported-by-ngrok)

 ### Enable oauth2 authentication

 `docker run -it --rm -e NGROK_AUTHTOKEN=$NGROK_AUTHTOKEN -v $(pwd):/shared ghcr.io/trendev/ngrok-file-server --provider=google`

 ### Enable oauth2 authentication + oauth2_domain control

 `docker run -it --rm -e NGROK_AUTHTOKEN=$NGROK_AUTHTOKEN -v $(pwd):/shared ghcr.io/trendev/ngrok-file-server --provider=google --oauth2_domain=trendev.fr`

 ## :hand: Something else ?

 If you need more, you can open an issue and describe your requirement... and BTW, you can also star the repo :wink: